cagedcrown/ruby-books/README.md

 # Ruby/Rails Books / Resources / Tutorials
 This is a collection of all of the books related to Ruby/Rails that I have read/interested in reading.
 Feel free to pass this along to anyone who wants to learn Ruby/Rails!
-I am also keeping a similar [JavaScript-Books Repo here.](https://github.com/cagedcrown/javascript-books)
+I am also updating a similar [JavaScript Repo](https://github.com/cagedcrown/javascript-books).

 ## Ruby Books